PeterOvermann/TriadicMemory/README.md

 Subsequently, a variety of related algorithms have been derived from Triadic Memory.

 Models of brain functions can be designed and implemented by creating circuits from the algorithmic components in this repository.
-An example is the elementary Temporal Memory algorithm, a feedback circuit which resembles a simple recurring neural network.
+An example is the elementary Temporal Memory algorithm, a feedback circuit which implements a simple recurring neural network.

-One of the goals of this project is to build larger circuits able to solve complex machine learning tasks, as a possible alternative to common deep learning techniques which are not rooted in the brain's core cognitive functions.
+The goal of this project is to build circuits able to solve increasingly complex AI tasks with very simple programs that are rooted in the brain's core cognitive algorithms.

 ## Implementations